- STAR TREK BIRTHDAYS

 - TREKKIE OR TREKKER?

 Across The Universe, Aliens and Trekkers!

 Nina tagged me with this worthwhile cosmic cause which I couldn't resist.
 Its about an interplanetary call to aliens beings spanning 2.5 quadrillion miles away across the universe.
-Yes I confess, I've been neglectful, this epic event took place on February 4th 2008 using Nasa technology which transmitted John Lennon's Beatles track "Across The Universe from our little planet.
+I've been neglectful, this epic event took place on February 4th 2008 using Nasa technology which transmitted John Lennon's Beatles track "Across The Universe from our little planet.
 It still gives me great pleasure to tell you about this my trek readers.

-Yeah we're real tough guys.
-Come and get us!
-LOL.
 Intergalactic travel for humans is probably hundreds of years away, but theres always the chance that earth will be discovered. ...by Aliens!
 Despite our failings "Nothings going to change my world" at least we have made the effort in these enlightened days, to reach out in friendship to our interstellar alien neighbours.
 I hope our green friends enjoy the music.